 One pot Ground Turkey and Broccoli Pasta Recipe ready in 30 minutes and made with turkey, broccoli, tomatoes and Parmesan cheese.
-It’s a delicious healthy dinner your family will beg you to make over and over again.
+It’s a delicious healthy dinner packed with flavor and veggies!

 Why You’ll Love This Recipe

-• Ready in 30 minutes: Perfect for busy weeknights, prep time is 10 minutes, idle time is 20 minutes.
+- Ready in 30 minutes: This ground turkey and broccoli recipe is perfect for busy weeknights – prep time is 10 minutes, idle time is 20 minutes.

-• Picky eater approved: Most kids love pasta (and broccoli).
+- Picky eater approved: Most kids love pasta (and broccoli).
+My 14 year old asked “Mom, what’s the sauce?”.
+Um, nothing really.

-• Healthy and flavorful: Low fat ground turkey, nutrient filled broccoli, fresh herbs and carbs make for a satisfying weeknight dinner!
+- Healthy and flavorful: Low fat ground turkey, nutrient filled broccoli, fresh herbs and carbs is a nutritious powerhouse.
+The flavors of meat, pasta, parsley and garlic are unbelievable together!

-• Short pasta like shells, penne, elbow macaroni or bow ties.
+- Pasta: Short pasta like shells, penne, elbow macaroni or bow ties.
 I use whole wheat or whole grain pasta.
-Gluten free pasta like brown rice or chickpea are healthy and full of fiber too.
+Broken into pieces spaghetti, fettuccine or any long pasta is just as fine.
+Break in half or more to prevent lumps.
+Gluten-free pasta like brown rice or chickpea pasta are healthy and packed with protein and fiber too.

-• Broccoli: Fresh broccoli florets or frozen.
-Frozen is pre-cooked, so it might need less cook time.
+- Broccoli: Fresh broccoli florets or frozen.
+Frozen broccoli might need less cook time.

-• Parsley: Use Italian flat leaf parsley rather than curly parsley for more flavor.
+- Parsley: Use Italian flat leaf parsley rather than curly parsley for more flavor.
+Fresh basil could be used as well.

-• Parmesan cheese: Freshly grated Parmesan for best taste.
+- Parmesan cheese: Use freshly grated Parmesan for the best taste, not from a shaker.

 How to Make Ground Turkey and Broccoli Pasta